awsdocs/aws-glue-developer-guide/doc_source/glue-troubleshooting-errors.md

 + An Amazon S3 VPC endpoint can only route traffic to buckets within an AWS Region\.
 If you need to connect to buckets in other Regions, a possible workaround is to use a NAT gateway\.
 For more information, see [NAT Gateways](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html)\.

+## Error: Amazon S3 Access Denied<a name="error-s3-access-denied"></a>

+If AWS Glue returns an access denied error to an Amazon S3 bucket or object, it might be because the IAM role provided does not have a policy with permission to your data store\.

++ An ETL job must have access to an Amazon S3 data store used as a source or target\.
+A crawler must have access to an Amazon S3 data store that it crawls\.
+For more information, see [Step 2: Create an IAM Role for AWS Glue](create-an-iam-role.md)\.

+## Error: Amazon S3 Access Key ID Does Not Exist<a name="error-s3-accesskeyid-not-found"></a>

+If AWS Glue returns an access key ID does not exist error when running a job, it might be because of one of the following reasons:

++ An ETL job uses an IAM role to access data stores, confirm that the IAM role for your job was not deleted before the job started\.

++ An IAM role contains permissions to access your data stores, confirm that any attached Amazon S3 policy containing `s3:ListBucket` is correct\.

 ## Error: No Private DNS for Network Interface Found<a name="error-no-private-DNS"></a>

 If a job fails or a development endpoint fails to provision, it might be because of a problem in the network setup\.